sygnaltech/webflow-util/docs/webflow-url/query/index.md

 - On any other elements with a custom attribute of `wfu-query-param=X`, WFU will replace the inner text of the element with the value of the querystring param `X`.

-- Any links will have the `href` modified so that its querystring is completely **replaced** with the full querystring of the current page.
+- Any links will have the `href` modified, depending on what you request.

+	- `wfu-query-param=*`, or an absence of the `wfu-query-param` attribute, will merge all params from the page's current URL into the link href.

+	- `wfu-query-param=foo,bar,bat`, will only merge the querystring params named `foo`, `bar`, and `bat` from the page's current URL into the link href.

+	- `wfu-query-param=-` (a hypen) will suppress processing of this link, and no changes will be made.

 ## Getting Started ( NOCODE )